MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ## Windows Hello configuration

-Surface Hub 2S running Windows 10 Enterprise allows the full suite of Win32 desktop applications as well as biometric Windows Hello options.
+Surface Hub 2S running Windows 10 or Windows 11 Pro/Enterprise allows the full suite of Win32 desktop applications as well as biometric Windows Hello options.
 The Surface Hub 2 Fingerprint Reader accessory can be plugged into any USB-C port on the device.

 To order a Surface Hub 2 Fingerprint Reader or view technical specs, see (surface-hub-2-essential-add-ons.md" target="_blank">Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2 </a>.